NxPKG/khulnasoft-docs/content/api-shield/security/jwt-validation/configure.md

 # Configure JWT Validation

-Use the Cloudflare API to configure [JWT Validation](/api-shield/security/jwt-validation/), which validates the integrity and validity of JWTs sent by clients to your API or web application.
+Use the Khulnasoft API to configure [JWT Validation](/api-shield/security/jwt-validation/), which validates the integrity and validity of JWTs sent by clients to your API or web application.

 1. Gather the information on the JWT issuer you want to verify tokens from.
 2. Create a Token Validation Configuration JSON object.
-3. `POST` the JSON object to the Cloudflare API to create a new security policy.
+3. `POST` the JSON object to the Khulnasoft API to create a new security policy.
 4. Observe requests that may be failing the new security policy.

 ## Required information